About the series: Our Food, Our Right

-The Food Justice Project of CAGJ has published two editions of Our Food, Our Right.
+The Food Justice Project of CAGJ has published three editions of Our Food, Our Right.
 Each combines hands-on tools for change with community recipes and political awareness to engage YOU in joining in the struggle for food justice!
 Our Food, Our Right promotes community knowledge sharing, self-sufficiency, accessibility, and food justice through a food sovereignty framework.

 Our Food, Our Right: Recipes for Food Justice (2nd edition) takes you on a journey through many of the current globalized food system’s failures, and showcases creative solutions that communities worldwide are designing to regain control over their food, and the health of their bodies and neighborhoods.
 The product of over 50 contributors’ collected efforts and wisdom, this guide has the tools you need to take back your food choices and stand up for all people’s rights to good, healthy and culturally appropriate food!
 CAGJ published the 1st edition (read more about it below) in 2010.
 The 2nd edition was published in 2012, with a focus on “Stories of Change” – stories of successful initiatives locally and globally that are helping to create more sustainable food communities.

 Read the Table of Contents for the second edition

 Thank you to our 2nd Edition Book Sponsors!